terminusdb/terminusdb-tutorials/terminusBlog/entries/terminusdb_cli.md

 ## Clone

-The simplest way to see how the TerminusDB CLI can be used is to clone a resource from TerminusX.
+The simplest way to see how the TerminusDB CLI can be used is to clone a resource from TerminusCMS.
 This is analogous to creating a repository on GitHub.

-First we log into TerminusX, create a new data product, and make sure we have an access token to the team in which we created that data product.
+First we log into TerminusCMS, create a new data product, and make sure we have an access token to the team in which we created that data product.
 Then copy the URL to clone from the data product info page.